legendreddragon/legendreddragon.github.io/lord/masters/atsuko_sensei.md

 | 600 | 250 | 100,000 | Huge Curved Blade |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Atsuko Sensei is Power Axe (200K) / Iron Armour (30K).

+It has been accomplished with the Twin Swords/Bronze Armour, and people have failed with the Power Axe/Armour of Death and Jennie HOTT.
+Atsuko isn't called Atsucko for nothing.
+She's vicious on some days.
 ## Encountering Atsuko Sensei

 This is the dialogue you see when you first go to the training center at level 7: